 QCan redacted text be recovered?

 Not with our tool.
-The Redact PDF tool permanently removes the underlying text data from the PDF — it doesn't just add an overlay.
+The Redact PDF tool permanently removes the underlying text data from the PDF — it doesn't just add a visual overlay.
 The redacted content cannot be recovered through any standard means.

 QDoes redaction work on scanned PDFs?